When you have to run essential errands, it's important to plan ahead.

 These days, being able to stroll through the grocery aisles or run errands on a whim can feel like a lifetime ago.
 But what happens when you need to pick up some essentials?
 It’s best to plan ahead, and keep coronavirus safety measures top-of-mind.

-“We owe it to others who are not so healthy to try to protect them,” says Dr. Christina Taylor, MD.
+“We owe it to others who are not so healthy to try to protect them,” says Dr. Kevin Cunningham, MD.
 “This is about a community trying to take care of itself and others.”

 Take these COVID-19 safety measures with you to the grocery store.